VIDA-NYU/openclean-core/docs/source/datamodel.rst

 Cols
 ^^^^
-Cols is an Evaluation function that returns the values from a multiple columns in a data frame row.
+Cols is an Evaluation function that returns the values from multiple columns in a data frame row.
 Let's try to get values from 2 columns together.
 Multiple columns are returned as a list of tuples:

 .. jupyter-execute::